 where $\pi_i$ is an irreducible cuspidal automorphic representation of $\gl_{2n_i}\left(\mA\right)$ such that:

 When $G=\mathbb G$, the existence of a weak lift is guaranteed by Arthur~\cite[Theorem~1.5.2]{Ar}.

-Our aim in this paper is to prove the following theorem. \begin{theorem} Let $F$ be a totally real number field and $\pi=\otimes_v\,\pi_v$ an irreducible cuspidal tempered automorphic representation of $G\left(\mA\right)$ for $G\in\mathcal G$.
-Suppose that $\pi_v$ is a discrete series representation at any archimedean place $v$ of $F$ and the special Bessel period $B_{\lambda, \psi}$ of type $E$ does not vanish identically on the space of cusp forms $V_\pi$ for $\pi$.
+Our aim in this paper is to prove the following theorem. \begin{theorem} Let $F$ be a totally real number field and $\pi=\otimes_v\,\pi_v$ an irreducible cuspidal tempered automorphic representation of $G\left(\mA\right)$ for $G\in\mathcal G$ such that $\pi_v$ is a discrete series representation at any archimedean place $v$ of $F$.